Abstract

 No tool is an island; tools must support combinatorial approaches to

-sources become available online, data standardization becomes even more crucial.
+primary sources become available online, data standardization becomes even more

-To this end, tool builders might collaborate with data repositories and other
+crucial.
+To this end, tool builders might collaborate with data repositories and

-tools to encourage compatibility between different formatting standards.
-This is
+other tools to encourage compatibility between different formatting standards.

-not to say that all humanists and repositories must adhere to the same standards
+This is not to say that all humanists and repositories must adhere to the same

-or data formats.
-No single approach can possibly accommodate the myriad kinds of
+standards or data formats.
+No single approach can possibly accommodate the

-resources and institutions that are making data available.
-But there is a
+myriad kinds of resources and institutions that are making data available.
+But

 standardization — especially since it's not exactly widespread in typical